Click for possible route/stop changes on the day of your tour.

 Harvard Square is an intellectual and offbeat area with a mix of languages, ages, and cultures.
 Its streets are lined with coffeehouses, independent bookstores, cinemas, and music stores that are open right now.
 The centerpiece of the area, Harvard University, is the oldest institution of higher learning in America, established in 1636.

 Its long list of famous alumni includes seven presidents of the United States.
-The campus is distinguished by a diverse collection of historic buildings and the acclaimed Harvard University Museum offers expansive collections.
+The campus is distinguished by a diverse collection of historic buildings.
 For information, visit the University Events & Information Center on Massachusetts Avenue.

 The Rose Kennedy Greenway is a mile-and-a-half long daisy chain of parks and green spaces in the heart of Boston that puts people in touch with the beauty of nature amidst an urban metropolis.
 One of these is Chinatown Park.
 A lovely oasis at the southern end of the Greenway, this one-acre linear park contains design elements drawn from Asian traditions and artwork.
 Designed by Carol R. Johnson and Associates, it contains a serpentine walkway edged by bamboo within bright red sculptural elements and a unique fountain that suggests a waterfall and shallow riverbed.
 This is a great place to watch some serious street chess, satiate your appetite with one of the many savory offerings available in the vicinity or just Zen out.